When to Consider Assisted Living with Alzheimer's Disease

 Unmanageable care needs

-Alzheimer’s disease gets worse over time.
+Alzheimer's disease gets worse over time.
 Your loved one might need simple notes and reminders in the beginning.
-But as time goes on, they may not be able to care for themselves or to manage the essential activities of daily life.4 These include eating, bathing, dressing, grooming, toileting, and moving around.
+As time goes on, they may not be able to care for themselves or to manage the essential activities of daily life.
+These include eating, bathing, dressing, grooming, toileting, and moving around.4

 Being a caregiver can be exhausting and stressful.
 It can also take a toll on your ability to eat, sleep, socialize, and take care of your own needs.
 When it becomes too much for you to care for your loved one, an assisted living facility might be a relief for both of you.